Reviews You Can Rely On

 Mobility

 If you like to move your foot around on the pedal, you might want to consider other options.
-The Dagga has outstanding grip and once your foot is planted it’s not moving unless you intentionally lift it off the pedal to disengage from the pins.
-The cartridge bearing has a smooth, predictable rotation and is not too fast, nor too slow, making it easy to flick the pedal back where you want it.
-The bearing sits inside the axle and does not interfere with the inside of your shoe, unlike some pedals that have a large inboard bearing that can interfere with foot placement for those with a larger foot.
+The Dagga has outstanding grip, and once your foot is planted, it's not moving unless you intentionally lift it off the pedal to disengage from the pins.
+The cartridge bearing has a smooth, predictable rotation and is not too fast nor too slow, making it easy to flick the pedal back where you want it.
+The bearing sits inside the axle and does not interfere with the inside of your shoe, unlike some pedals with a large inboard bearing that can interfere with foot placement for those with a larger foot.

-Underfoot the Dagga feels supportive and sturdy, thanks to the diagonal brace that runs from the leading and trailing edges to the pedal's axle providing the foot with extra support and preventing the sole from collapsing into the void.
+Underfoot the Dagga feels supportive and sturdy, thanks to the diagonal brace that runs from the leading and trailing edges to the pedal's axle, providing the foot with extra support and preventing the sole collapsing into the void.

-chromag dagga mountain bike flat pedal review - this pedal really shines on chunky trails where you want your foot...
+chromag dagga - this pedal really shines on chunky trails where you want your foot...

 This pedal really shines on chunky trails where you want your foot to be firmly planted on the pedals.